 There is a distinct difference between dog friendly and dog tolerant.
 We have all been to places which advertised “Dogs Welcome”, then were asked to use the rear entrance or “tie your dog to the tree over there”.
 Not very friendly at all, just tolerant of your dog while collecting your money.
-Then there are places like The Liberty Hotel where doors are open wide for your dog.
-Before I get right into it let me retrace our steps to The Liberty Hotel.
+Then there are hotels like The Liberty Hotel where doors are open wide for you and your dog.
+This is how we discovered the very dog friendly Liberty Hotel.

 Recently while exploring Beacon Hill, we ran into a couple from Manhattan.
 They were looking for a place to eat in the area with a dog friendly patio.
 At first we all drew a blank, Beacon hill is short on restaurants with outdoor patios to start.
-Finally hit me that we had been to the Liberty Hotel for Yappy Hour where at least on Wednesdays evenings dogs are welcome.
+Finally hit me that we had been to the Liberty Hotel for Yappy Hour where at least on Wednesday evenings dogs were welcome.
 We suggested they go there and see if the staff at The Liberty Hotel would accommodate them in some way.
-They were off and Margie, Moose and I kept up our exploration.
-Finally, as we were starving and in need of a good cocktail ourselves, we decided to find out how “Dog Friendly” The Liberty Hotel really is.
+They were off and Margie, Moose and I kept exploring Beacon Hill.
+Finally, as we were starving and in need of a good cocktail ourselves, we decided to find out how “Dog Friendly” The Liberty Hotel really was.

 To be honest, as it was not Wednesday or “Yappy Hour” I expected to be asked if we were guests at the door and turned away as we were not.
 Surprisingly, the doormen had the doors open and happily pat our dog on the head as we strolled on in.
 That was the case with everyone we passed, happy, smiling and very welcoming.
-We headed upstairs to the lobby scooping up our dog into my arms as we rode the escalator (fear of Moose getting an unintended nail clipping).
+We headed up the escalator to the absolutely amazing lobby of the Liberty Hotel.
 If you have not been to the Liberty Hotel, it is absolutely beautiful.
-The lobby where the Liberty Bar is located is simply incredible.
+The lobby, where the Liberty Bar is located, is simply incredible.
 As far as I am concerned this is the place to stay in Boston based on the hotel’s beauty and uniqueness alone.

 We sat down next to the bar in a pair of comfy leather chairs and Moose stretched himself across the carpet making himself comfortable as well.
 In short order the cocktail waitress made her way over to ask if we would like drinks or a menu instead of telling us to leave.
 I myself am now a huge fan of the “Rock Smash”, bourbon and mint, the food is fantastic as well.
 I am sure there are plenty of rave reviews of the food and drink you can easily find.
 What I will impress upon you was the number of people who came over and asked to pet our dog.
 Both guests and staff alike.